krisleech/turbo-vim/README.md

-# Turbo VIM for Ruby/Rails
+# Turbo VIM for Clojure

 ```
   _              _                   _